markdist/markdist.github.com/services.md

 Others
 ------
+Our skilled IT department develop and maintain bespoke in-house software that allows us to track and audit our business at any stage of the supply chain.
+Stats and reports are available instantly, direct from our sale representatives, and we are constantly innovating and improving in this area.

-We have a very experienced finance and accounting department with dedicated people for keeping track of changes to accounting practices and rules affecting our business, and instructing the sales force about changes in procedures and regulation.
+We also have a very experienced finance and accounting department with dedicated people for keeping track of changes to accounting practices and rules affecting our business, and instructing the sales force about changes in procedures and regulation.
 Our specialised legal department handles minor cases and rulings, and we work closely with leading law firm H&amp;H in high profile cases.